 Harry: But I only have {$lives} left!!

-Conditional Commands are: if else elseif and endif.
-Use these in combination with variables to track the state of aspects of the game, and branch the narrative accordingly
+The conditional commands are: if else elseif and endif.
+Use these in combination with variables to track the state of aspects of the story, and branch the narrative accordingly

 <<if $lives == 0>>